Mashed potato leftovers from Thanksgiving are transformed into savory potato pancakes with a fluffy interior and a crispy exterior.

 Potatoes might not be as great the second time when they are just plopped onto a plate and microwaved, but they are amazing when transformed from a side dish to potato pancakes.
 A bit crisp on the outside with warm, wonderful mashed potato on the inside.
 Yum!

-The best thing about potato pancakes is that they can be eaten for breakfast, lunch or dinner.
-I’m going to share my basic potato pancake recipe and then tell you all the ways you can add to them.
+The best thing about potato pancakes is that they can be eaten for breakfast, lunch, or dinner.
+I will share my basic potato pancake recipe and then tell you how you can add to it.

 - Milk (optional)

-- Chill potato mix for 10-15 minutes in the fridge for an extra crisp outside.
+Chill potato mixture for 10-15 minutes in the fridge for an extra crisp outside.

-- Heat griddle to medium heat and melt butter to grease it.
+Heat the skillet to medium heat and melt butter to grease it.

 - Drop potato mix until you get pancakes about the size and thickness of a sausage patty.

-- Fry pancakes for approximately 5 minutes on each side or until golden brown.
+- Fry pancakes in the pan for approximately 5 minutes on each side or until golden brown.